Is Le Havre worth a visit? Planning your next vacation or weekend getaway?

 Our favorites include:

-- Jean-Luc Tartarin’s Michelin-starred gourmet table
+- Jean-Luc Tartarin’s Michelin-starred gourmet restaurant (permanently closed in May 2026)

 - creative cuisine based on Normandy produce at Restaurant Le Margote